-Washing, waterproofing and waxing your boots may be as popular a prospect as housework, but it’s better than trudging around in soggy socks, and it’s a small price to pay compared to buying a decent new boots.
-The occasional bit of TLC will keep your feet dry and extend the working life of your boots.
+Washing, waterproofing and waxing your best hiking boots may be as popular a prospect as housework, but it’s better than trudging around in soggy socks, and it’s a small price to pay compared to buying a decent new boots.
+Just as with your best waterproof jacket, the occasional bit of TLC will keep your feet dry and extend the working life of your boots.

 But how often should you waterproof hiking boots?
 The simple answer is when water stops beading on the surface and the uppers start wetting out.
 When that happens, follow these steps.